Transport-model investigation of scaling of the number of constituent quarks and the hadronic-partonic transition in Au + Au collisions: Results and Discussions

-At forward rapidity, the spectator shadowing effect is expected to be reduced, causing $v_{2}$ to shift toward positive values.
-In addition, the density of the interaction zone decreases, so the effective partonic and hadronic interactions are also weakened.
-Measurements of $v_{2}$ at forward rapidity therefore provide sensitivity to the role of nuclear shadowing.
 Figure~\ref{Fig2} shows the $n_q$-scaled elliptic flow ($v_{2}/n_{q}$) as a function of $n_q$-scaled transverse momentum ($p_{T}/n_q$) for Au+Au collisions at $\sqrt{s_{\text{NN}}} = 3.0$ GeV, calculated with JAM, SMASH, and AMPT, for 10–40\% centrality at mid-rapidity ($0 < |y| < 0.5$) and forward rapidity ($0.5 < |y| < 1.0$).
 Comparing mid-rapidity and forward rapidity, the $v_{2}$ values of $p$ and $\Lambda$ become more positive at forward rapidity in JAM.
 This behavior can be attributed to weaker spectator effects at forward rapidity: since spectator matter tends to block in-plane emission, its reduction allows $v_{2}$ to shift toward positive values.
-Moreover, at low beam energy the production of $\Lambda$ hyperons is dominated by associate processes (e.g., $NN \to N\Lambda K$), which naturally links their collective behavior to that of protons, leading to similar flow patterns.
+Moreover, at low beam energies, the production of $\Lambda$ hyperons is dominated by associated production processes (e.g., $NN \to N\Lambda K$), which naturally link their collective behavior to that of protons, leading to similar flow patterns.
 Pions, however, show little variation with rapidity, likely because their large hadronic cross section maintains strong rescattering even at forward rapidity.
-The results from SMASH and AMPT-HC both show stronger vialation of NCQ scaling.
-Therefore, future $v_2$ measurements at forward rapidity at facilities such as FAIR-CBM, JINR-NICA and HIRFL/HIAF-CEE are warranted~\cite{Lu:2016htm, Liu:2023xhc, Zhang:2023hht, Kisiel:2020spj, MPD:2025jzd, CBM:2016kpk, CBM:2025voh}.
-Such measurements can help disentangle the different mechanisms responsible for the breaking of NCQ scaling, as well as shed light on the longitudinal dynamics.
+The results from SMASH and AMPT-HC both show a stronger violation of NCQ scaling.
+Therefore, future $v_2$ measurements at forward rapidities at facilities such as FAIR-CBM, JINR-NICA, and HIRFL/HIAF-CEE are highly warranted~\cite{Lu:2016htm, Liu:2023xhc, Zhang:2023hht, Kisiel:2020spj, MPD:2025jzd, CBM:2016kpk, CBM:2025voh}.
+Such measurements can help disentangle the different mechanisms responsible for the breaking of NCQ scaling and shed light on the underlying longitudinal dynamics.